 Step 1: In your Windows 10 search bar, type, “This PC.”
 Look for the option to go to the This PC app and select it.

 Step 2: In the new window, look at the bottom section for Devices and Drives, where all your current drives will be displayed.
 Right-click on the drive you want to wipe, then select Format.
 This will wipe and reformat the drive to your specifications.
+You cannot format the drive you are current using.

 Step 3: A new formatting window will pop up.
 This will provide options to check the capacity of the drive, allocation, name, and more.
 When applicable, choose the correct options for the drive, and then select Start when you are ready.
 Keep in mind that you should not check Quick Format if you want your data to be impossible to recover.